 HOW TO REHEAT

 Gravy will thicken as it cools.
-When you reheat it out with additional oat milk or water until it is smooth and reaches your desired consistency again.
+When you reheat it, add dairy free milk or water until it is smooth and reaches your desired consistency again.